orlandos-nl/Citadel/README.md

 )
 ```

+You can also use `SSHAlgorithms.all` to enable all supported algorithms.

 ## TODO

 A couple of code is held back until further work in SwiftNIO SSH is completed.
 We're currently working with Apple to resolve these.